High variant count is the cleanest signal that RPA will shatter and LLMs may carry the load

 Conformance scores showing where the actual process deviates from intent

-Once you have the mined process data, you need a scoring model that translates it into a ranked candidate list.
+Once the mined process data exists, you need a scoring model that turns it into a ranked candidate list.
 The AI Suitability Score is a three-axis product: Volume × Variance × Structure.
-Score each axis 1–5, multiply them, and you have a comparable number for every workflow in your inventory.
+Score each axis 1–5, multiply, and every workflow in your inventory gets a comparable number on a 125-point ceiling.

-Variance is the LLM's competitive advantage over RPA.
-RPA breaks on variance — every new path through a process requires a new rule.
-The standard rule of thumb is that a process with more than 10–15 variants is a poor RPA candidate.
-LLMs handle variance differently: they read the case, interpret the context, and apply judgment to the anomaly rather than failing on it.
-A high-variant process (scoring 4–5 on this axis) is exactly where you want a language model, not a bot.
-Score it: 1 = 1-3 variants (pure RPA territory), 3 = 10-20 variants (borderline), 5 = 30+ variants (LLM territory).
+Variance is where LLMs eat RPA's lunch.
+RPA breaks on variance — every new path through a process needs a new rule.
+The rule of thumb: a process with more than ten to fifteen variants is a poor RPA candidate.
+LLMs handle variance by reading the case, interpreting context, and applying judgment to anomalies rather than failing on them.
+A high-variant process (4–5 on this axis) is exactly where you want a language model.
+Score it: 1 = 1–3 variants (pure RPA), 3 = 10–20 (borderline), 5 = 30+ (LLM territory).

 Structure measures input parsability.
-A fully structured workflow — all inputs are database fields, all decisions are rule-based — doesn't need an LLM.
-RPA or a deterministic rule engine handles it more cheaply.
-When inputs include unstructured text (emails, PDFs, free-form comments, contracts), audio, or require contextual judgment (is this expense claim within policy?), the calculus flips.
-Score it: 1 = fully structured inputs and rule-based decisions, 3 = mixed structured and unstructured, 5 = primarily unstructured inputs or judgment-required decisions.
+A fully structured workflow — every input a database field, every decision rule-based — does not need an LLM.
+RPA or a deterministic rule engine handles it cheaper.
+When inputs include unstructured text (emails, PDFs, free-form comments, contracts), audio, or contextual judgment (is this expense within policy?), the calculus flips.
+Score it: 1 = fully structured, 3 = mixed, 5 = primarily unstructured or judgment-required.

-The scoring model produces a ranked list.
-High-scoring workflows (above 40 out of 125) are genuine AI candidates — high enough volume to justify investment, high enough variance that RPA will fail, unstructured enough that LLMs outperform rule engines.
-Mid-range workflows (15–40) warrant a tool-selection conversation: some are clean RPA candidates, some need better data before they're automatable, some belong on a roadmap for later.
-Low-scoring workflows below 15 are usually best left alone — the ROI ceiling doesn't justify the build cost.
+The model produces a ranked list.
+Workflows above 40 are real AI candidates — high enough volume to justify investment, high enough variance that RPA fails, unstructured enough that LLMs beat rule engines.
+Workflows between 15 and 40 are tool-selection conversations: some are clean RPA, some need better data first, some belong on the future roadmap.
+Workflows under 15 are usually best left alone.
+The ROI ceiling does not justify the build cost.

 | Workflow | Volume | Variance | Structure | Score | Better Tool |